roastduck/FreeTensor/docs/guide/build-and-run.md

 !!! note "PyTorch support"
     FreeTensor can optionally link PyTorch to support a copy-free interface between FreeTensor and PyTorch.
 Please note that, if you are using CUDA, FreeTensor and PyTorch should link CUDA of *the same version*.
 PyTorch can be installed in any way you like, see [PyTorch's guide](https://pytorch.org/get-started/locally/).
+If you are installing a CUDA-supporting release of
+    PyTorch via `pip`, you need to tell `pip` where to find the release, for example by a `-i <url-to-some-pypi-index>` argument, or a `-f https://download.pytorch.org/whl/torch_stable.html` argument.

+!!! note "Tested python dependencies"
+    You can also install Python dependencies of the versions we have tested, instead of the latest, by `pip3 install --user -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html`.
+This also includes optional dependencies and dependencies only for development.

 ## Build